anel

 Etymology

 From Old Galician-Portuguese anel, borrowed from Old Occitan anel, from Latin ānellus (finger ring).
-Compare the inherited doublet elo.
+Doublet of elo, which was inherited.
 Cognates include Catalan anell, French anneau, Italian anello, Spanish anillo.

 Sense 2 likely comes from the round form of the anus.